Truth tables implement combinatorial logic design in a concise, tabular format. Typical applications for truth tables include decision making for:

 else r = 4; endif

-If all other decisions are false, then Default
+If all other decisions are false, then default decision is true.
+Set

-Program the truth table function.
+In the truth table editor, add conditions, decisions, and actions.
 For more information, see Program a Truth Table.

 In the Model Explorer, expand the chart object and select the truth table function.